-This article is a step-by-step instruction guiding you through the installation of Resilio Connect product and configuring it to sync data between the Resilio Connect Server on a Windows PC, OS X and Windows agents.
+This article is a quick step-by-step instruction guiding you through the installation of Resilio Connect product and configuring it to sync data across Resilio Connect agents.

 Let's assume that you need to: